Introduction

 restartApprovalMode: Automatic

-Initial configuration scripts are used for the initial setup of a virtual machine when it starts.
+Initialization scripts are intended for the initial configuration of a virtual machine when it is started.

-A CloudInit script can be embedded directly within the VM specification, but this script is limited to a maximum length of 2048 bytes:
+The CloudInit script can be embedded directly into the virtual machine specification, but this script is limited to a maximum length of 2048 bytes:

 spec: